 Black Panther film sparks debate about African art restitution

 The British Museum says it welcomes discussion raised by the film as it explores how to handle African objects in its own collection.
-Black Panther, the latest addition to the Read more
+Black Panther, the latest addition to the Marvel Cinematic Universe, is taking the box office by storm, raking in more than $700 million in ticket sales in just its first 12 days;…

 Léon Wuidar’s Typographic Forms at White Cube